Life and Work history

 Hugely committed to Church causes, he later founded the Woman's Guild and the diaconate in order to harness the energies of women in the Church.
 He formed the diaconate from his experience of similar orders in protestant churches in Europe, where he travelled widely.

 In its early years, Life and Work ran various supplements, including the Guild supplement and the Young Men's Supplement.
 The only one still running is the Gaelic Supplement, which was begun in 1880 and is read by Gaels all over the world.
-In its history, the Gaelic supplement has had only five editors, and is currently edited by the Rev Dr Roderick McLeod, minister of Cumlodden, Lochfyneside.
+In its history, the Gaelic supplement has had only six editors, and is currently edited by a team on an interim basis with the work co-ordinated by the Rev Rory MacLeod, minister at Strath and Sleat, Isle of Skye.

 In 1929 when the United Free Church of Scotland reunited with the Church of Scotland Life and Work was subtitled The Record of the Church of Scotland in recognition of the United Free Church publication, The Record, but this reference was dropped in 1996 when the magazine was relaunched in full colour.